 Virginia’s unusual geologic formation is the site for many beautiful couples’ photoshoots.
 But the 215-foot-tall rock tunnel’s surrounding park offers couples who love to hike plenty of opportunities to get outdoors.
 The area was once owned by Thomas Jefferson and is listed on the National Register of Historic Places.

 Couples looking for a walk with a view on the West Coast just need to head to Ruston Way for (practically) every type of landscape they could hope to gaze upon.
 From the boardwalk, couples can look out at the bay of Puget Sound and, if they turn around, it’s possible to see the peak of Mount Rainier rising over the city of Tacoma.
 Whoever said you can’t have it all just hadn’t found it all yet.

 West Virginia — The Greenbrier

-Couples who love old-school charm, sophistication and luxury can find what they’re looking for at West Virginia’s iconic resort.
+Couples who love old-school charm, sophistication, and luxury can find what they’re looking for at West Virginia’s iconic resort.
 The hotel has played an interesting role in American history.
 Over the hotel’s 200-year history, it has hosted 26 presidents and switched between Confederate and Union troops during the Civil War.
-But one of the main reason people visit The Greenbrierl is for a relaxing session in the spa and to experience the hotel’s unique white sulphur spring water.
+But one of the main reasons people visit The Greenbrier is for a relaxing session in the spa and to experience the hotel’s unique white sulphur spring water.

 Wisconsin — Schoolhouse Beach Park